paul-zeeman/scheduler/README.md

     * Therefore, the date is set with System.currentTimeMillis() - making it susceptible to the time of the host platform.
 - The code in AppointmentService to create a date for the appointment is duplicated in two spots and could be refactored into a reusable method.
 - The code is written in such as way that the appointments are considered to be in chronological order, even when ordered by id
+- Needs unit tests for functionality and coverage

 All appointments are expected to be 30 minutes long.
 This is not customizable
 ### Example Endpoints